theNizo/Nizo-Keyboard-Extension/README.md

 **Requirements:** [AutoHotkey](https://www.autohotkey.com/)

 * **For Dvorak by Nizo:** this is the original script, written for use on [my custom layout](https://github.com/theNizo/DvorakByNizo-German), which is a german [dvorak](https://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard) version. / Das ist das originale Skript, welches für [mein Eigenes Layout](https://github.com/theNizo/DvorakByNizo-German) geschrieben wurde.
 * **For US Dvorak (coming soon):** This is made to be used with the standard US Dvorak keyboard
 * **For QWERTY (coming soon):** Written for QWERTY
 * **For QWERTZ (coming soon/kommt bald):** Made for QWERTZ (German version) / Für QWERTZ

+# English

+### But why?
+For less finger movement and higher speed.
+For example, It's much quicker to use the backspace hotkey than moving my hand to the backspace button.

 ## Install
 Deutscher Teil im Anschluss